∨ ROAD RACE EVENT MENU ∨

 Runners may encounter a limited number of number of vehicles on the course during the race.
 This includes Auto Road stages, EMS Staff, and HAM radio communications staff.
 Drivers are instructed to use extreme caution.

-In recent years, the use of ear-buds and headphones on course during the event has increased dramatically.
 For your safety, it is our recommendation that you do not run with ear-buds or headphones on course during the race, as there are a number of vehicles that you could encounter (Auto Road vehicles, EMS staff, HAM radio operators, photographers and videographers).

 Baby strollers of any kind are not permitted on the Mt.
 Washington Auto Road at anytime during the course of the event.